HyperionGray/hg-licensing/index.md

-# The Hyperion Gray Licensing Multiverse
-### A Unified Portal for Licensing Chaos, Legal Satire, and Researcher Rights

 Welcome to the **official (unofficial) headquarters** for the
-**Hyperion Gray Book on Licensing for People Who Can’t Read Good and Want to Learn To Do Other Stuff Good Too**.
+**Hyperion Gray Book on Licensing for People Who Can’t Read Good and Want to Learn To Do Other Stuff Good Too Like Licensing (WIP)**.

 This site exists to help: